BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ## How to provide Sub-Agents with withdrawal float

+Please take the following steps to provide Sub-Agents with a withdrawal float.

 1. Log on to Sales Agent App
 2. Navigate to Sales Agents (Left hand navigation menu) You will see the listing of all of your Sub-Agents on this screen

 3. You can view a high level  summary of all listed Sales Agents

-4. Click on the agents name to view the Agent details
+4. Click on the Agents name to view the Agent details

 5. View the Agents Withdrawal float balance.
 5.i.
-Provide the Sub-Agent with the Cash
-5.ii.CLick on the "+" icon to the right of the balance to record the transaction in the system 5.iii.
+Provide the Sub-Agent with the Cash (in Cash or Bank transfer) 5.ii.CLick on the "+" icon to the right of the balance to record the transaction in the system 5.iii.
 On the following popup enter the amount you provide to the agent
-6. The amount should now be reflected in the Balance and the agent should now be in possession of funds to pay prizes 4.iii.
-You can set/modify Agent limits and Commission rates 4.iv.
-You can process agent remittances from this screen 4.v.
-You can record and track withdrawal floats provided to Sales Agents
+6. The amount should now be reflected in the Balance and the Agent should now be in possession of funds to pay prizes

 ## What happens if an Agent does not have enough funds to pay prizes?